 The HOD is the only forum where all major physician groups are represented and have the opportunity to present and debate issues openly.
 Our presence in larger national physician groups like the AMA HOD is how we keep our specialty and our issues high on the radar screen and find allies in other specialties with whom we can work to achieve common goals.

 Currently, the AAD has four delegates in the AMA HOD that vote on a variety of issues and have an active presence in the policy-making process because of the number of AAD members who are also AMA members.
 However, our voice is about to shrink.
 The AMA recently conducted its five-year review of the AAD to determine the number of representatives it should receive in the HOD, and the number of AAD members in the AMA is down by several hundred.
 Dermatology could lose a vote in the AMA HOD unless more members of the AAD join the AMA and designate the AAD as their specialty society by Jan.
 1, 2014.

 Tell the members of your state societies to renew their membership with the AAD then renew their AMA membership and designate the AAD as their primary organization of membership to ensure that dermatology has a voice in the house of medicine.
 If we’re not there, someone else will speak for us and we may not like what they have to say.

-Sabra Sullivan, MD,PhD, is chair of the American Academy of Dermatology Association (AADA) Congressional Policy Committee, member of the AADA Council on Government Affairs, Health Policy and Practice, and an alternate delegate for the Dermatology Section Council in the American Medical Association House of Delegates.
+Dr. Sullivan is chair of the American Academy of Dermatology Association (AADA) Congressional Policy Committee, member of the AADA Council on Government Affairs, Health Policy and Practice, and an alternate delegate for the Dermatology Section Council in the American Medical Association House of Delegates.
 Dr. Sullivan practices in Jackson, Miss.